cryptonlx/crypto/readme.md

             cluster.
       - Support for asynchronous services.
           - For example, notify on operation fail/success, balance change etc.
-- Payload selection
+- List Payload Selection
-    - List responses should have pagination parameters to return subset as result.
+    - List responses should have pagination and sorting parameters to return subset as result.
 - Greater API Flexibility
     - Currency Value and Unit Type
         - Support for cross-currency transfer.